CrossNorm and SelfNorm for Generalization under Distribution Shifts: Introduction

-\begin{itemize} \itemsep{0pt} \item We propose SelfNorm and CrossNorm, two simple yet effective normalization techniques to enhance out-of-distribution generalization. \item SelfNorm and CrossNorm form a unity of opposites in using feature mean and variance for model robustness. \item They are domain agnostic and can advance state-of-the-art robustness performance for different domains (vision or language), settings (fully or semi-supervised), and tasks (classification and segmentation). \end{itemize}
+\begin{itemize} \itemsep{0pt} \item Unlike previous efforts, we explore a new direction of using feature normalization for generalization under distribution shifts. \item We propose CrossNorm and SelfNorm, two simple yet effective normalization techniques that complement each other to improve generalization robustness. \item CrossNorm and SelfNorm can advance state-of-the-art robustness performance for different fields (vision or language), tasks (classification and segmentation), settings (fully or semi-supervised), and distribution shift types (synthetic and natural). \end{itemize}